freeseek/mocha/README.md

 Download resources for GRCh38
 =============================

+You can find the required GRCh38 resources <a href="http://software.broadinstitute.org/software/mocha">here</a> or you can generate them as follows

 Human genome reference (following the suggestion from <a href="http://lh3.github.io/2017/11/13/which-human-reference-genome-to-use">Heng Li</a>)
 ```
 wget -O- ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz | \